selkamand/structures/README.md

 <!-- badges: end -->

-An R package for working with 3D molecular structures in R.
+An R package for working with **3D molecular structures** in R.

+`structures` provides:

-It provides the **`Molecule3D`** class for representing molecular geometry, together with parsers for the `.mol2` file format and a growing set of geometric manipulation tools.
+- The **`Molecule3D`** class for representing molecules with atoms, bonds, and 3D coordinates
+- A parser for the `.mol2` file format
+- Tools for transforming and manipulating molecular geometry
+- A complete system for attaching and transforming **point-group symmetry elements**
+- A growing set of geometric and atom connectivity utilities

 ------------------------------------------------------------------------